Understanding Volatility in Casino Game Mechanics

 Risk vs Reward: Why Players Chase Big Wins

-Volatility is the practical engine behind risk vs reward:
+Volatility is the engine behind risk and reward.

-• Higher volatility increases risk: longer losing stretches and fewer payout events
+• Higher volatility increases risk: longer dry spells and fewer payout events

 Volatility Levels in Slot Machines